ashfurrow/peerlab.community/README.md

 ## Adding Your Peer Lab

-Adding your peer lab is a straightforward process: you need to add it to the [`events.yml`](https://github.com/ashfurrow/peerlab.community/blob/master/data/events.yml) file in this repository.
+Adding your peer lab is a straightforward process: you need to add it to the [`events.yml`](https://github.com/ashfurrow/peerlab.community/blob/master/data/events.yml) file in this repository. **Make sure the events are sorted** by city name.
 The only field that's strictly required is the `city`, but the more info you can add the better.
 Use the existing entries as examples.

 | Field | Description |
 |-------|-------------|